leo-lox/camelus/README.md

 To manage and propagate authentication data throughout the app, **ChangeNotifier** is used as follows:

 In my app a **UserModel** class likely extends **ChangeNotifier**.
 This class holds the user’s authentication data (e.g., login status, user profile information).
 Whenever the user logs in or updates their profile, the **UserModel** notifies all listening widgets that the data has changed.
 For instance, when the user logs in, the **UserModel** updates with the new authentication details and any part of the app that relies on this data (like profile screens or home pages) will rebuild automatically to reflect the latest state.
+The `login` and `logout` methods update the user’s state and trigger a UI rebuild by calling `notifyListeners()`.
 By using ChangeNotifierProvider the app ensures whenever the UserModel state changes (such as after a successful login) all the widgets that depend on this data can reactively rebuild